abcxyz/aod-template/README.md

     -   Ask one of the repo code owners to approve the PR
     -   Upon approval, another GitHub workflow will run to grant you the IAM permissions or run the on-demand `gcloud` commands
+    -   The result will be posted as PR comments

-4. Close the PR after you no longer need the access.
-The PR will automatically be closed after X hours (TODO #8).
+4. The AOD request PR cannot and should not be merged.
+Close the PR after you no longer need the access.
+The PR will automatically be closed after X hours.

 ## How AOD works(TODO #7)